The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Source Classification

-In total, we identified 95 RSGs and 244 O-AGBs in the 10~$\mu$m catalog, and only 7 RSGs and 11 O-AGBs in the 21~$\mu$m catalog.
-Three RSGs from the 21~$\mu$m catalog were also detected in the 10~$\mu$m catalog, and three O-AGBs from the 21~$\mu$m catalog were likewise found in the 10~$\mu$m catalog.
-We illustrate the SEDs of an RSG and O-AGB star in Figures \ref{fig:rsg} and \ref{fig:oagb} respectively.
-While the broad features of the two stars are similar, the subtle distinctions at $3.3~\mu$m and $10~\mu$m make it possible to distinguish these two types of sources.
-We further compare our results with the RSG classification in PHANGS galaxies, classified with photometric bands from both HST and JWST NIRCam, and find that about 22 of the 28 RSGs in NGC 5068 are included in that catalog (Sarbadhicary et al., in prep.).
+\paragraph{RSG and O-AGB detections} In total, we identified 1211 RSGs and 1267 O-AGBs in the 10~$\mu$m catalog, and 48 RSGs and 171 O-AGBs in the 21~$\mu$m catalog.
+27 RSGs from the 21~$\mu$m catalog were also detected in the 10~$\mu$m catalog, and 76 O-AGBs from the 21~$\mu$m catalog were likewise found in the 10~$\mu$m catalog.
+We also find that 365 sources are classified as both RSGs and O-AGBs in the 10~$\mu$m catalog, and 10 sources in the 21~$\mu$m catalog.
+We illustrate the SEDs of an RSG and an O-AGB star in Figures~\ref{fig:rsg} and \ref{fig:oagb}, respectively.
+We further cross-match our 10$\mu$m catalog with the strict RSG classification in PHANGS galaxies from \cite{sarbadhicary2026} using a matching radius of 0.36\arcsec, and find that 77 of the 136 RSGs in NGC~5068 are included in that catalog.
+We also find that, using a matching radius of 0.67\arcsec, 8 of the 10 RSGs in our 21,$\mu$m catalog for NGC~5068 have counterparts in \cite{sarbadhicary2026}.

 We further compare the colors of our sources to SAGE-LMC sources in Figure~\ref{fig:class_figure}, finding good agreement for RSGs and O-AGBs using the color criteria F200W$-$F360M~$< -0.3$ and F200W$-$F770W~$< -1.8$ (see black solid lines in Figure~\ref{fig:class_figure}).
 We note the presence of a branch of SAGE-LMC O-AGBs sources beyond these criteria, which are likely either unclassified in our sample or blended with our C-AGBs.